wiharto/DEPS_002/README.md

 ## Summary
 This application creates an API endpoints to check for the following questions:
-1. Determine whether a given gene is a TCGA hotspot for a given cell line.
+1. Determine whether a given gene and cell line is a TCGA hotspot.
 2. List of TCGA hotspot genes for a given cell line.
 3. List of cell lines that a given gene is a TCGA hotspot for.